ozkary/machine-learning-engineering/projects/drug-drug-interaction/README.md

 Upon evaluating the molecular similarities of drugs, we identified a robust association, as indicated by the feature importance:

-`Feature Importance for SSP: [1.]`
+`Feature Importance for SSP: [1]`

-Consequently, for our model evaluation, we have decided to exclusively utilize the SSP feature.
+Consequently, for our model evaluation, we have decided to utilize the SSP feature.

 ## Machine Learning Training and Model Selection